Andrea-Augello/Binary-calculator/README.md

 The Embedded System course at Università degli Studi di Palermo requires each student to develop a working and documented embedded application as a final project, which is to be thoroughly discussed during the oral exam.

+The course deals with:

+* Embedded systems architectures
+* Sensors and actuators
+* Embedded processors
+* Memory architectures
+* Input and output
+* Multitasking
+* Scheduling
+* Buses
+* Machine language and assembly (ARM)
+* Integer and floating-point arithmetics
+* Vectorial instructions
+* Multimedia extension
+* Data processing instructions
+* Condition flags
+* Jumps
+* Selection constructs
+* Loops
+* Memory operations
+* Subroutine calls
+* Stack handling
+* BCM2835/7 Architecture
+* STM32-F446 architecture
+* Forth

+The aim of the course is for the student to know the necessary advanced concepts to the comprehension of the structure of embedded elaboration systems.
+And also have deep knowledge of embedded system programming.

+The following discussion describes the aim, structure, behavior, and usage of the developed system.
+It also reports the design and implementation choices made  every development phase.

 \pagebreak

 # Hardware